-- Knives

-- Ladles

-- Whips

-- Spatulas

-- Piping bag and tips

-- Rolling pin

-- Pots and pans,

-- Bowls

-- Strainer

-- Scale

-- Kitchen towels and dishtowels

-- Side towels or oven mitts

-- Recipes and reference books.

-- CSA approved extension cord and/or power bar that must be properly secured to meet health and safety requirements.

-- All equipment should be marked clearly for easy identification.

-- Notes:

-- Domestic electric stoves will be used on contest site.
-Please bring trays and pans that will fit into the oven.

-- No outside sanitizing products may be brought onto the contest site.
-Any concerns must be directed to the competition chair prior to the competition.

-- Any competitor that will be using deep fat frying as part of their project must follow the following Safety Guidelines

-- A thermostatically controlled self-contained deep fat fryer, or a

-- A heavy pot (with lid) and a dedicated deep fat frying thermmeter that is attached to the pot.

-- It is not permitted to bring any foodstuffs into the contest, including colouring agents, transfer sheets, wood for smoking, canned oil sprays, dry ice, liquid nitrogen or any other consumable products.
+- Competitors are limited to 3 pieces of electrical equipment (battery or power operated) for the entire duration of the contest (not including the shared equipment).
+The NTC will be inspecting work stations and kits; any additional items will be removed the contest site.
+Choose your equipment wisely!! - Domestic electric stoves will be used on contest site.
+Please bring trays and pans that will fit into the oven. - No outside sanitizing products may be brought onto the contest site.
+Any concerns must be directed to the competition chair prior to the competition. - Any competitor that will be using deep fat frying as part of their project must follow the following Safety Guidelines: - A thermostatically controlled self-contained deep fat fryer, or a - A heavy pot (with lid) and a dedicated deep fat frying thermometer that is attached to the pot. - It is not permitted to bring any foodstuffs into the contest, including colouring agents, transfer sheets, wood for smoking, canned oil sprays, dry ice, liquid nitrogen or any other consumable products.
 Only the food provided can be used (no substitutions permitted).

-- Outside service wear, like skewers, shot glasses, ramekins etc. are not permitted for presentation on the judged plates.

-- It is the competitor's responsibility to ensure that all items used during food preparation are made with food grade material.
+- Outside service wear, like skewers, shot glasses, ramekins etc. are not permitted for presentation on the judged plates. - It is the competitor's responsibility to ensure that all items used during food preparation are made with food grade material.
 Item's such as black ABS drain pipe, 3D printed molds, etc. are not food safe and therefore not permitted.
-The NTC reserves the right to inspect materials and prohibit its use.

-- Use of Precision Controlled Equipment - This contest is intended to showcase the comprehensive skillsets necessary to be a professional cook.
+The NTC reserves the right to inspect materials and prohibit its use. - Use of Precision Controlled Equipment - This contest is intended to showcase the comprehensive skillsets necessary to be a professional cook.
 Competitors demonstrate this by preparing dishes that display diverse techniques and cooking methods.
-Precision temperature controlled equipment (any equipment capable of controlling temperature to a high degree of accuracy will be considered as precision. - e.g. Immersion Circulators, Thermal Mixers) must be limited to no more than one application over the two-day contest. - Persons using Sous Vide techniques in their cooking must have recognized time/temperature guidelines for food safety as part of their submitted work plan. - All equipment that is needed for the module must be unpacked and stored on the competitor's station. - Totes must be stored in the equipment storage area. - Totes are not accessible during the module (competitors may access totes between modules). - Once in the contest area no equipment may be added to the totes. - Any equipment that is not on the station at the start of the competition will not be allowed onto the contest site.
+Precision temperature controlled equipment (any equipment capable of controlling temperature to a high degree of accuracy will be considered as precision. - e.g. Immersion Circulators, Thermal Mixers) must be limited to no more than one application over the two-day contest. - Persons using Sous Vide techniques in their cooking must have recognized time/temperature guidelines for food safety as part of their submitted work plan. - All equipment that is needed for the module must be unpacked and stored on the competitor's station. - Totes must be stored in the equipment storage area. - Totes are not accessible during the module (competitors may access totes between modules). - Once in the contest area no equipment may be added. - Any equipment that is not on the station at the start of the competition will not be allowed onto the contest site.